 Airborne Facility-Level Methane Emissions Study

-CARB has also contracted with Scientific Aviation, which was responsible for the quick-response airborne measurements during the Aliso Canyon gas leak incident, to perform airborne measurements to quantify facility-level methane emission fluxes from important emission sources throughout California.
+CARB also contracted with Scientific Aviation, which was responsible for the quick-response airborne measurements during the Aliso Canyon gas leak incident, to perform airborne measurements to quantify facility-level methane emission fluxes from important emission sources throughout California.
 Scientific Aviation uses small planes with sensitive methane and meteorological monitors to quantify total facility-wide methane emission rates (as opposed to imaging of individual methane sources done by JPL) by flying concentric circles of varying elevations and/or upwind and downwind measurements around the sites of interest.
-This information is complementary to the JPL imaging research, and collectively, provides useful information to both identify sources and quantify their emission rates.
-In addition, this research also allows to quantify facility-level methane emission rates from large diffused sources (e.g. dairies, landfills, rice cultivation, etc.).
-The project is currently surveying selected high methane emission facilities in South Coast, San Joaquin Valley, Sacramento Valley, Bay Area and Northern California from the following sectors: agriculture, energy, waste management and natural sources.
+This information is complementary to the JPL imaging research, and collectively, provided useful information to both identify sources and quantify their emission rates.
+In addition, this research also allowed to quantify facility-level methane emission rates from large diffused sources (e.g. dairies, landfills, rice cultivation, etc.).
+The project surveyed selected high methane emission facilities in South Coast, San Joaquin Valley, Sacramento Valley, Bay Area and Northern California from the following sectors: agriculture, energy, waste management and natural sources.

 - Leaks in oil & gas infrastructure

 - Leaks in landfill infrastructure

 - Malfunctioning emission control equipment, etc.